whitequark/lab-notebook/source/_posts/2014-05-29-cnc3020t-switch-mode-power-supply-conversion.markdown

 Before drilling, make sure that your printer or software did not distort the template; try to line up the circles on the template with the mounting holes on the power supplies.

 Note that the supplies have a rather poor way of isolating the PCB from the conductive aluminium case; it's just a thin, flexible plastic sheet.
 As such, make sure that the screws do not penetrate too far into the power supply case.
-I couldn't easily find appropriately short screws, so I used bolt cutter to shorten them appropriately.
+I couldn't easily find appropriately short screws, so I used bolt cutter.

 {% fancybox /images/3020t-smps/drill-template.jpeg "Attached template" %}
 {% fancybox /images/3020t-smps/drill-holes.jpeg "Drilled holes" %}